ambiverse-nlu/ambiverse-nlu/README.md

 ### Call the Web Service using Docker

-Starting the AmbiverseNLU as web service (with PostgreSQL backend) using Docker is simple, using docker-compose:
+Starting the AmbiverseNLU as web service (with PostgreSQL backend) using Docker is simple, using docker-compose (note that this can take a couple of hours to come up while the database is being populated):

 ~~~~~~~~~~~~
 docker-compose -f docker-compose/service-postgres.yml up